Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Setup and notation

 \subsection{Semimartingale representation}

 Often it will be useful to rely on representing a semimartingale with respect to another one.
-Such representations are worked out in \citetalias{crII}.
-Throughout this section let $X$ denote an $m$--dimensional semimartingale.
+Such representations are worked out in \v{C}ern\'{y} and Ruf \cite{cerny.ruf.22.ejp}.
+Throughout this subsection let $X$ denote an $m$--dimensional semimartingale.